iExecBlockchainComputing/iexec-sdk/docs/-internal-/interfaces/App.md

 > **appMREnclave**: `string`

-for TEE apps only, specify the TEE protocol to use
+used for legacy TEE apps only, should be an empty string for modern TEE apps

 ***